 Beautiful bed linens are pricey, I discovered, but in the scheme of things, you use them more than any article of clothing you may own.
 You spend about 1/3rd of your life on them and they need to hold up to and even improve with each laundry cycle.
 So, how do you choose wisely?

-There are 3 factors that contribute to the superior feel and wear of luxurious sheets; fiber, weave, and thread count.
+These 3 factors contribute to the superior feel and wear of luxurious sheets

-First, fiber: Cotton is the most widely used fiber for luxury sheets, but not all cotton is created equal.
+Cotton is the most widely used fiber for luxury sheets, but not all cotton is created equal.
 The highest quality cottons are woven from extra long staple cotton fibers.
 These fibers create a very strong thread resulting in a soft durable sheet that doesn’t pill and just gets softer and silkier with each laundering.
 Some of the finest extra long staple cotton is grown in both the southwestern part of the US (labeled Supima cotton) and in Egypt.
-Caveat: Beware of bargain priced sheets labeled long staple Egyptian cotton as these may only contain a small amount of the premium fiber.
+NOTE: Beware of bargain priced sheets labeled ‘long staple Egyptian cotton’ as these may only contain a small amount of the premium fiber.

 The bottom line? price and quality go hand in hand.
 Buy from a reputable luxury brand.
 Favorite brands to consider?
 Peacock Alley, Frette, Matouk, and Sferra would be good places to start.

 Here are three beauties from Sferra…click on the image for more information.

 *Please note that this page contains affiliate links meaning that if you make a purchase, I might make a small commission at no extra charge to you.